Mayor of the Town (TV series)

-Mayor of the Town is a syndicated American sitcom and drama that aired in 1954.
+Mayor of the Town is a syndicated American sitcom that aired in 1954.

 Premise

 Mayor of the Town was based on the radio series of the same name, which ran from 1942 until 1949.
 In 1954, writer Jean Holloway created a televised version of the radio program.
 The series, also titled Mayor of the Town, premiered in November 1954.

 The series took place in the fictional small American town of Springdale.
 The series mainly focuses around the mayoral and personal life of Mayor Thomas Russell, (played by Thomas Mitchell).
 The series co-starred Kathleen Freeman as Mayor Russell's housekeeper, Marilly, and his ward, Butch, was played by David Saber.

 Background

 Planning for the program began in 1951, calling for Lionel Barrymore to reprise his radio role as the title character.
 However, production did not begin until 1954, when Barrymore's health prevented him from acting.
 Mitchell was selected to take Barrymore's place.